Workshops

 This course will broaden your visual interests and add a new intensity to your work.
 Inspiration and knowledge are derived from lectures that examine the work of major photographers in specific fields, providing a context for each day’s work.

 Discussions cover photographic history, theory, and technical concerns.
-Afternoons are spent working in the field on specific assignments, each designed to awaken your eye and strengthen your ability to deal effectively with new subject matter in a meaningful and personal way.
+Students will be expected to spend time in the field on specific assignments, each designed to awaken your eye and strengthen your ability to deal effectively with new subject matter in a meaningful and personal way.

-Mornings are filled with review and critique of the previous day’s photographs.
+Class session two will begin with a review and critique of the previous week’s photographs.
 Lectures and discussions present new ideas and explore the way other photographers have handled specific subject matter.

 Subjects covered during the workshop:

-- Spaces – The afternoon is spent photographing spaces, capturing the corner of a room, and photographing a farmyard, backyard, or porch.
+• Spaces – We will visually investigate personal space: capturing the corner of a room, photographing a farmyard, the details of a backyard, or porch.

-- The Portrait – Explore ways to photograph people: friends, strangers, groups of people, as well as self-portraiture.
+• The Portrait – We will explore ways to photograph people: friends, strangers, groups of people, as well as self-portraiture.

-- The Emotional Photograph – This assignment is to produce a single, complex photograph, which expresses an emotion or idea.
+• The Emotional Photograph – We will attempt to produce a single, complex photograph, which expresses an emotion or idea.

 Past student testimonials